arthastheking113/astro-blog-template/README.md

 ## [Live Example](https://inquisitive-pixie-d9e921.netlify.app/)

 **Note:**
 The orginal template is from [Hello Astro](https://github.com/hellotham/hello-astro).
-I modified it so it can be used in a universal way.
+I modified it so it can be used in an universal way.
 I appreciate the author of this repo and I hope you can give her a star :).

 ![Programming-meme](./programming-meme.png)